 4 Minute Read

-You know the drill—something breaks, wears out, or costs more than you can cash flow.
-So where does the extra money come from?
-If you’re following Dave Ramsey’s seven Baby Steps, you’ve got two options: dip into your emergency fund or start a savings fund.
+You know the drill—something breaks, wears out or costs more than you can cash flow.
+When that happens, where does the extra money come from?
+If you’re following Dave Ramsey’s seven Baby Steps, you have two options: dip into your emergency fund or start a savings fund.

-Your emergency fund is the money you’ve saved for those unexpected costs that would otherwise blow your budget, like a midnight trip to the emergency room.
-Your savings fund is the money you’ve been socking away toward a future goal, like a cruise to the Bahamas.
+Your emergency fund is the money you’ve saved for those unexpected costs that would otherwise blow your budget—like a midnight trip to the emergency room.
+Your savings fund is the money you’ve been socking away toward a future purchase, like an anniversary cruise to the Bahamas.

 But not every situation is as clear-cut as medical bills and island getaways.
-So what classifies as a true budgeting emergency?
-It all boils down to these three simple questions:
+How do you classify a true budgeting emergency when, let’s face it, it’s a gray area?
+It all boils down to three simple questions.

 Local experts you can trust.Find an ELP